Blackeyes (TV series): Premise and initial broadcast

 Broadcast as four 50-minute episodes, first screened weekly from 29 November 1989 to 20 December 1989 on Britain's BBC2 channel, Blackeyes starred Gina Bellman as the title character, an attractive model, with Michael Gough in a key role as her uncle.
-Potter described the series' theme as the objectification of "young and attractive women as consumer goods in a way that brutalizes both sexes".
+Potter described the series's theme as the objectification of "young and attractive women as consumer goods in a way that brutalises both sexes".

 Production

 Following the successes of The Singing Detective and Christabel, the BBC awarded a budget of £2.4 million to the production of Blackeyes.
 It was shot on 35 mm film and took 18 months to complete.
 Despite illness, Potter opted to direct the series, the only time he did this for TV.
 He had considered both Jon Amiel and Nicolas Roeg, both recent collaborators, for the job.
 He would consider it a mistake to direct the serial himself.
 In 2007 an article in The Guardian written by Jon Wilde revealed that the journalist had been the inspiration for the character of Mark Wilsher, "an insufferably smug hack" in episode 2.